RemindShot

 Extracting text is only half the story.
 The bigger question is: what should happen next?

 Imagine OCR reads a screenshot and finds "Jun 28, 2:00 PM."
-Nice.
-Very clever.
+Useful, yes.
 But if the screenshot still sits quietly in your gallery, you may forget it anyway.
 The text has been extracted, but the responsibility has not.

 A reminder adds the missing action layer: